-The doctoral seminars, UT 550 (Doctoral Seminar I) in Fall and UT 551 (Doctoral Seminar II) in Spring, taken by PhD students in their first two years of study (but also open to other PhD students), helps to integrate students into a community of learning that binds them together across different fields of specialization.
-Typically, the doctoral seminar meets for two hours, six times a semester for a total of two (2) points per academic year.
+The two-semester doctoral seminars, UT 550 (Doctoral Seminar I), one-credit in Fall and UT 551 (Doctoral Seminar II), one-credit in Spring, taken by PhD students in their first two years of study (open to other PhD students), helps to integrate students into a community of learning that binds them together across different fields of specialization.
 The Director of the program coordinates the leadership of the seminar.